Skip to main content

 Family wearing masks and walking.

-COVID-19 is causing significant disruptions to all areas of life and presents a serious threat to health.
-The American Physical Therapy Association supports following the Centers for Disease Control and Prevention guidelines for remaining safe and avoiding unnecessary exposure, which includes staying home and distancing yourself from others when possible.
+COVID-19 has caused significant disruptions to all areas of life and presents a serious threat to health.
+The American Physical Therapy Association supports following the Centers for Disease Control and Prevention guidelines for remaining safe and avoiding unnecessary exposure, which includes staying home while you're sick and distancing yourself from others as recommended by the CDC.

 But practicing social distancing doesn't mean that you have to stop being physically active or that you can't get physical therapy care if you need it.
 Getting the recommended amount of daily physical activity for your age and ability helps to maintain and improve overall health, and it is perhaps even more important during stressful times like these.
 And if you need physical therapy care, there are options available to you.

-First, follow CDC guidelines for personal health habits to prevent the spread of COVID-19 and other viruses.
-Then, take advantage of the following tips and resources that you can use to maintain your health and fitness, and get answers to frequently asked questions about care while doing your part to stop the spread of the virus.
+First, follow CDC guidelines for personal health habits to prevent the spread of COVID-19 and any other viruses.
+Then, take advantage of the following tips and resources that you can use to maintain your health and fitness, and get answers to frequently asked questions about care if you need it while staying at home.

-If you have or have had COVID-19 or are experiencing the symptoms of long COVID and find it difficult to return to your previous level of activity, a physical therapist can help.
-Physical therapists design personalized treatment plans to help people recover by treating the short- and long-term effects of COVID-19.
+Note: If you are experiencing the symptoms of long COVID and find it difficult to return to work or your previous level of activity, a physical therapist can help.
+Physical therapists design personalized treatment plans to help people recover by treating the long-term effects of COVID-19.

 Physical therapists are movement experts.
 They improve quality of life through hands-on care, patient education, and prescribed movement.
 You can contact a physical therapist directly for an evaluation.
 To find a physical therapist in your area, visit Find a PT.